alexmerrill/cdil-summer2017/outlines/day-1.md

 [Markdown](https://daringfireball.net/projects/markdown/) is a standard to [simplify writing](https://evanwill.github.io/_drafts/notes/writing-markdown.html) content for the web.
 [GitHub markdown flavor](https://help.github.com/articles/basic-writing-and-formatting-syntax/) can be used any where on GitHub.

-Create a file in your repository and give it file name ending with .md (`test.md`).
+Create a file in your test repository and give it file name ending with .md (`test.md`).
 Paste in this Markdown code:

 ```